dolph/recipes/ramen.md

 Strain the marinade into a clean bowl or zip-top bag, discarding the solids.

-Bring to a boil for 6 minutes, then immediately transfer to an ice bath:
+Bring pot of water a gentle boil, boil eggs for 7 minutes (uncovered), then immediately transfer to an ice bath:

 - 12 **eggs** at room temperature